drBenway/pixi-vn-wiki/start/canvas.md

 ## What is PixiJS?

-PixiJS is a rendering engine that allows you to create rich, interactive graphics and animations.
+PixiJS is the fastest, most lightweight 2D library available for the web, working across all devices and allowing you to create rich, interactive graphics and cross-platform applications using WebGL and WebGPU.
+It is fast, flexible, and easy to use.
 It is used in games like [Good Pizza, Great Pizza](https://www.goodpizzagreatpizza.com/) and [The Enchanted Cave 2](https://store.steampowered.com/app/368610/The_Enchanted_Cave_2/).

-PixiJS is a powerful tool for creating games and interactive experiences.
-It is fast, flexible, and easy to use.
 You can learn more about PixiJS on the [PixiJS website](https://www.pixijs.com/).

 ## Differences between Pixi’VN and PixiJS